 Have at least a 2.5 cumulative high school GPA (5 semesters from 9th grade to the fall semester of 11th grade) or at least a 16 on the ACT or at least an 800 on the SAT); and

 Be considered low- or modest-income.
 Your Expected Family Contribution (EFC) calculation on the Free Application for Federal Student Aid (FAFSA) forecaster must be 12,000 or less.
 The calculation is based on household income, number of members in the family and number of family members that will be in college at the same time.
 It is the amount of annual financial support a family can be expected to pay toward the student’s college education.

 We will award many more Traditional Scholarships this year than last.
 Apply so you are considered for a life-changing scholarship.

 You will need to create an account on this website

 You will complete the application on-line, including:

-Providing verification of ACT/SAT scores if you have taken the test(s); and
+Providing verification of ACT/SAT scores if you have taken the test(s)

-Providing names and emails of two individuals who will complete an online recommendation form (letters of recommendations are not accepted but must be completed online).
+Providing names and emails of 2 individuals who will complete an online recommendation form (letters of recommendations are not accepted but must be completed online)

 The scholarship may only be used at one of the 17 colleges and universities in the KC Scholars Postsecondary Network.